mninc/tf2-trade-bot/README.md

 This bot was made completly by me, Zwork101.
 It is under the MIT liscence.
 I am not responsible for any loss you might receive whilst using this program.
 If you enjoyed this bot, steam item donation's are accepted!

 ### With love, Zwork101

+# to-do list
+ * Add catch for when items become unavailible to trade
+ * Neaten and make code more efficint
+ * change current input to csv for trade.data
+ * add 2 seperate logs, one for debugging, one for trades
+ * add ability to sync bot's trades with backpack.tf
+ * add GUI?